dursunbilge/PythonProjects/LibraryManagementProject/readme.txt

 "Library Management Project" is my first  project that I created using object-oriented programming techniques in Python.
 It aims to provide basic library functions such as listing, adding, and removing books through a user-friendly interface.

-Main Features of the Project:
+Here are the main Features of the Project:
-Files and Classes:

 book.py: Contains the Book class, which holds information for a book.
 Each book object stores the name of the book, name of the  author, release date, and number of pages of the book.